brabster/tw-site/src/pages/articles/2020-06-07-alpine-bash/index.md

 echo "Hello, Bash"
 ```

 Nice and simple.
-Let's build a Docker image with it, and then run it.
+Let's build a Docker image with it that runs it.
 Here's the Dockerfile.

 ```dockerfile